 Why the Peru Amazon waterway stalled before

 Community mistrust ran deep.
-Indigenous groups along the rivers worried about the dredging involved, the removal of rock and sediment from the riverbed, and its effect on fishing and the flow of the water they depend on.
+Indigenous groups along the rivers worried about the dredging involved, the removal of rock and sediment from the riverbed, and its effect on fishing and water flow.

 Now the investment-promotion agency, ProInversión, has relaunched it under a new name, the Amazon Navigation Canal, as a public-private partnership.
 The rebuilt scheme carries a price tag of about three hundred and four million dollars over a twenty-five-year concession.

 That is a striking jump from the past.
-The original 2017 contract was valued at roughly ninety-five million dollars, so the relaunched project now costs more than three times as much, a measure of how much the design and safeguards have grown.
+The original 2017 contract was valued at roughly ninety-five million dollars, so the relaunched project now costs more than three times as much.

 The road, or river, to Brazil

 The key change is the order of the work.
-Officials plan to tackle the Huallaga river first, because it holds close to eighty percent of the worst navigation obstacles and is the link that matters most for connecting to Brazil.
+Officials plan to tackle the Huallaga river first, because it holds close to eighty percent of the worst obstacles and is the link that matters most for Brazil.

 Crucially, the most contested stretch is being pushed back.
 The Ucayali section, where riverside communities were most opposed, is now slated for a later phase, leaving the hardest social problems for after the easier wins.